Sharing of Unlicensed Spectrum by Strategic Operators: Proof of Theorem

 There exists $T$ such that $ z_1 +z_2 - z_3T <0$, i.e., the loss by punishment is larger than the gain by one-shot deviation.

 Therefore, if $T$ is large enough and $\delta$ is sufficiently close to 1, the detectable one-shot deviation in the cooperation state results in a lower revenue.

-If operator $1$ deviates in the punishment state at time $t$, operator 1 obtains at most $\pi_f(\lambda_t)$ in the slot when operator 1 deviates, since $\pi_f(\lambda_t)$ is the min-max utility.
+If operator $1$ deviates in the punishment state in slot $t$, operator 1 obtains at most $\pi_f(\lambda_t)$ in the slot when operator 1 deviates, since $\pi_f(\lambda_t)$ is the min-max utility.
 Then the deviation only lengthens the punishment and postpones the larger utility in coordination state.
 Therefore, any detectable one-shot deviation is undesired.

 To summarize, if $\delta$ is sufficiently close to 1, any one-shot deviation by operator 1 is non-profitable.
 The same conclusion applies to operator 2 by symmetry.
-Therefore, there exists $\Delta>0$ and $T$, such that if $\delta$ is sufficiently close to 1, the strategy profile is a subgame perfect Nash equilibrium.
+Therefore, there exist $\Delta>0$ and $T$, such that if $\delta$ is sufficiently close to 1, one-shot deviation on the path of the profile results in no gain.
+Profile~\ref{mech_1} is sequentially rational given $\pmb{\mu}$.
+Thus, Profile~\ref{mech_1} along with the system of beliefs $\pmb{\mu}$ is perfect Bayesian equilibrium.